-- 1. The purpose of this course is to introduce students with the concepts of administration law with respect to current scenario. - 2.
-Diagnosing formation of contract and breach of contract and remedies thereof. - 3.
-This course is designed for students aiming to understand the formation of company with respect to memorandum and articles of association. - 4.
-This course highlights taxation related to corporate with emphasizing on its management.
+- 1. To introduce students with the concepts of administration law with respect to current scenario. - 2.
+To diagnose formation of contract, breach of contract and remedies thereof. - 3.
+To understand the formation of company with respect to memorandum and articles of association. - 4.
+To give insights on the taxation policies related to corporate with emphasis on its management.